-With the help of young local writers and actors, Mill Mountain Theatre and its Ensemble, directed by Jay Briggs and Travis Kendrick, will present “Patchwork” stories at the O. Winston Link and History Museum of Western Virginia Feb.
-18.
+With the help of young local writers and actors, Mill Mountain Theatre’s Conservatory students, directed by Jay Briggs and Travis Kendrick, inspired a good-sized audience Feb.
+18 with their “Patchwork” production at the O. Winston Link and History Museum of Western Virginia.

-Supporters of the “Reading” project include the Roanoke City Arts Commission, the Roanoke Kiwanis Club, HoneyTree Foundation, Brickhouse Properties, BB&T, Harry and Natalie Norris, Jimmy and Dee Harrison, Jackie and Gary Phillips, Ron and Janice Sink and Nelson and Brenda Greene.
+Financial support of the “Reading” project came from the Roanoke City Arts Commission, the Roanoke Kiwanis Club, HoneyTree Foundation, Brickhouse Properties, BB&T, Harry and Natalie Norris, Jimmy and Dee Harrison, Jackie and Gary Phillips, Ron and Janice Sink and Nelson and Brenda Greene.